nitzanpap/MemoryGameJS/README.md

 # js-games

-Learning JavaScript by creating games.
+Learning JavaScript by creating a flipping cards memory game.

 ## How To Start Playing